Kowloon–Canton Railway

 The Kowloon–Canton Railway (KCR; 九廣鐵路) was a railway network in Hong Kong.
-It was owned and operated by the Kowloon-Canton Railway Corporation (KCRC) until 2007.
+It was owned and operated by the Kowloon–Canton Railway Corporation (KCRC) until 2007.
 Rapid transit services, a light rail system, feeder bus routes within Hong Kong, and intercity passenger and freight train services to China on the KCR network, have been operated by the MTR Corporation since 2007.

-While still owned by its previous operator, the KCR network (which is wholly owned by the Hong Kong Government through the KCRC) has been operated by the MTR Corporation Limited under a 50-year, extendible, service concession since 2 December 2007.
+While still owned by its previous operator, the KCR network (which is wholly owned by the Hong Kong Government through the KCRC) has been operated by the MTR Corporation Limited under a 50-year, extensible, service concession since 2 December 2007.
 The two companies have merged their local metro lines into one unified fare system.
 Immediately after the merger, steps were taken to integrate the network into the same fare system as the MTR, and gates between the two networks were removed in several stages in 2008.
 Although the MTR Corporation is a listed company, the Hong Kong Government is the controlling shareholder with a stake of about 75%.

 In 2006, the local KCR local passenger train network (i.e. intercity services excluded) recorded an annual ridership of 544 million.

 History

 19th century

 During the 19th century, the western colonial powers competed with each other to establish and maintain commercial and political spheres of influence in China.
-Hong Kong held a vital position in protecting British trading interests in South China.
+The Colony of Hong Kong held a vital position in protecting the British Empire's trading interests in South China.
 The idea of connecting Hong Kong and China with a railway was first proposed to prominent Hong Kong businessmen in March 1864 by a British railway engineer, Sir Rowland MacDonald Stephenson, who had considerable experience of developing railways in India.
 The minutes of the committee of the Chamber of Commerce meeting in Hong Kong, where a letter setting out his ideas was considered on 7 March 1864, stated that "the opinions of the Chamber in respect to his suggestions should be recorded in the form of a letter, to the effect that the Committee deem it essential for the advancement of the project that short lines of railway should at first only be tried, and that it is not advisable at present to interfere with any water communications which are already established and can generally be worked more cheaply than railway traffic."